jsugimoto99/ENSF_607-Assignments/README.md

 and aggregation, and composition.
 3) Implement classes in Java with the association, aggregation, and composition relationships among them.
-4) Become familiar with modeling concepts and modeling tools
+4) Become familiar with modeling concepts and modeling tools.

 ## Assignment 2
 The objectives of this lab are to: